 7. Keep wait times to a minimum

-In a list of what patients want most from their healthcare providers, patients prioritized a short wait (52%) only second to their doctor being a good listener (67%).
+A bit of a wait is understandable, but patients become frustrated when they feel that you’re not respecting their schedule.
+In a list of what patients want most from their healthcare providers, patients prioritized a short wait time (52%) as second only to their doctor’s being a good listener (67%).
 Remember that communication is key.
-If you know you’re running a bit behind, make sure the staff tells patients how long they can expect to wait.
+If you know that you’re running a bit behind, make sure that your staff tells patients how long they can expect to wait.
 They will appreciate your transparency.

 10. Promptly respond to online feedback

 Your response to feedback, whether good or bad, is just as important as collecting that feedback from patients.
 Your thoughtful responses foster trust with patients and show that you care about their experiences with your healthcare practice.